Definition of Completed Contract Method

 When to Use It?

 - The recognition of revenue & expenses is done only when the project gets completed.
-Hence, the accounting happens to be irregular in the case of the completed contract method of accounting.
+Hence, the accounting is irregular in the case of the completed contract method of accounting.

-- The contractor observes some inherent problems or deadlocks in the contract & he is uncertain about the exact period of completion of a contract.
+- The contractor observes some inherent problems or deadlocks in the contract & he is uncertain about the exact contract completion period.

 - The contracts require a shorter period of time for completion (say 2-3 months) & month-to-month percentage completion appears illogical.
 In such situations, the contractor may prefer for completion contract method.

 - In some contracts, there are estimates required from experts.
-However, the contractor may face some difficulty in getting those estimates due to the complexity involved.
-In such a situation as well, the contractor may prefer going for the completed contract method.
+However, the contractor may have difficulty getting those estimates due to the complexity.
+In such a situation, the contractor may also prefer going for the completed contract method.

 - The most logical method is the percentage of completion method.
-So, the laws of the country may require the contractor to follow the percentage completion method subject to few exceptions.
+So, the country’s laws may require the contractor to follow the percentage completion method subject to a few exceptions.

 - IRS has allowed two situations wherein the contractor can prefer the completed contract method.